microsoft/fluentui/packages/react-list/Spec.md

 <DetailsList items={items} selectionMode={SelectionMode.multiple} setKey="multiple" selection={_selection} />;
 ```

-The v8 pattern is completely unorthodox with the React design patterns since it relies on either class members
+The v8 pattern does not follow standard React design patterns since it relies on either class members
 for React class components, or initialization in a `useState` or `useRef` call in a functional component.

 ##### Marquee selection

 V8 List components support marquee selection (drag a container and select items within the container) through the
 addition of a `MarqueeSelection` component that wraps the list component.
 The non-standard selection API is used to power
-selection by invoking items and marquee selection.
+selection by sharing the same reference to the `Selection` object.

 ```tsx
 <MarqueeSelection selection={this._selection}>